-With a nod to the original "modest proposal," penned in 1729 by Jonathan Swift: A Modest Proposal for Preventing the Children of Poor People In Ireland from Being a Burden to Their Parents or Country, and for Making Them Beneficial to the Public.
+1 With a nod to the original "modest proposal," penned in 1729 by Jonathan Swift: A Modest Proposal for Preventing the Children of Poor People In Ireland from Being a Burden to Their Parents or Country, and for Making Them Beneficial to the Public.
 I won't go into detail about Swift's proposed solution, except to note that it is based on his trenchant observation that, "a young healthy child well nursed is at a year old a most delicious, nourishing, and wholesome food, whether stewed, roasted, baked, or boiled."
 Swift's culinary tastes may have been indelicate but he was an astute observer of financial markets.
-He coined the phrase "the medicacs of the growd" and was the first to refer to an overheated market as a "bubble"."
+He coined the phrase "the madness of the crowd" and was the first to refer to an overheated market as a "bubble."
+Alluding to the notorious South Sea Company, Swift wrote, "The Nation will too late find/Computing all their cost and trouble/Directors' promises but wind,/South Sea at best a mighty bubble."
+(1721) Perhaps unsurprisingly for such a close student of the markets, Swift ultimately went mad.